MerNat/DR-Bot/README.md

 ## It's Features?
-- Has a lot of features, but for now it also sends you a message to your telegram inbox.
+- Has a lot of features, but for now it sends you a message to your telegram inbox.
 Cool ha! :fire:

 ## So how's it working?